Hey y’all, it’s Tiffany.

-If you don’t have any children, then this will be the shortest step you do!
+If you don’t have any children, then this will be the shortest step to financial freedom you do!

 If you do have children, you may want to start saving for their college education now.
 How much you save is entirely up to you and your spouse.
 Even if your children have a genius IQ, they may not all get full-ride scholarships or be in the position to work and pay for college themselves.

-For example, when I was in college, I worked two jobs every summer (one full-time, one part-time) for more than minimum wage.
+For example, when I was in college, I worked two jobs every summer for only a little more than minimum wage.
 I also worked part-time at my university to pay for living expenses.
 In spite of that, I still never made enough money in the summer to cover a full year of tuition.
 My parents knew how hard I was working, so they supplemented what I was unable to pay.

 I am extremely grateful that my parents had saved enough money to help me out.
 While they were very clear that I was expected to work hard and provide for myself, they also recognized the value of hard work and the way the economy was.
 They also appreciated my desire to serve a mission and didn’t want my schooling to be postponed due to the Lord’s timing of my call.

 While these may not be your exact circumstances, having a savings account that you can draw from to help your children as adults is worth having.
 You never know what the future holds – your child may have an accident, a job loss, or even a health diagnosis that would necessitate financial support.

 Step 6 – Pay Off Your Home Early